neicnordic/ahm18.neic.nordforsk.org/crossteam.md

 The following guidance is given to help you for this session:
 - Take about 1 hour to discuss about the topic chosen in your team.
-- Write a short blog on your findings during the rest of the session: choose one or two pictures and write
+- Write a short blog on your findings during the rest of the session: choose one or two pictures and write a few paragraphs
 - Keep about 10 minutes before the end of the session to choose who will present your findings during the wrap-up session and prepare your 2-3 minutes presentation.

-Some more information on speed blogging can be found [here](https://www.software.ac.uk/term/speed-blogging).
-And to get an idea of what has been achieved take a look a the following [Speed blog](https://www.software.ac.uk/tags/speed-blog-posts) posts:
+More information on speed blogging can be found [here](https://www.software.ac.uk/term/speed-blogging).
+And to get an idea of what has been achieved take a look at the following [Speed blog](https://www.software.ac.uk/tags/speed-blog-posts) posts:
 - [Improving diversity in research software projects and events](https://www.software.ac.uk/blog/2017-06-01-improving-diversity-research-software-projects-and-events)
 - [Constructive code critique](https://www.software.ac.uk/blog/2017-05-11-constructive-code-critique)
 - [Making data open: resources, gaps and incentives](https://www.software.ac.uk/blog/2017-05-24-making-data-open-resources-gaps-and-incentives)